open-life-science/open-life-science.github.io/ols-4.md

 OLS team have established the following collaborations to support organisation specific projects within the OLS-4 cohort:

+## OLS-4 for EOSC-Life

+Open Life Science has received the [EOSC-Life Training grant (first round)](https://www.eosc-life.eu/news/4-projects-awarded-funding-within-first-training-open-call/), to train and mentor EOSC-RI members under the collaboration name **OLS-4 for EOSC-Life**.
+In the simplest terms, [EOSC-Life](https://www.eosc-life.eu/about/) is [13 European life science Research Infrastructures](https://www.eosc-life.eu/about/partners/) making their data FAIR (Findable, Accessible, Interoperable and Reusable) so that researchers can combine resources from multiple RIs for new research funded through our Open Calls and receive support through the variety of additional services we offer, including alignment with relevant standards and policies (GDPR, etc.).

+## OLS-4 for Faculty of Applied Sciences/TNW - TU Delft

+Under the collaboration name OLS-4 for TNW, Open Life Science has partnered with the [Faculty of Applied Sciences](https://www.tudelft.nl/en/faculty-of-applied-sciences) through the [Faculty Graduate School](https://www.tudelft.nl/en/faculty-of-applied-sciences/research/phd) and the Data Steward, [Dr. Esther Plomp](https://www.tudelft.nl/library/research-data-management/r/support/data-stewardship/contact/esther-plomp) at TU Delft.
+This partnership will offer training and mentoring to interested members from the Faculty of Applied Sciences to join the fourth cohort (OLS-4) individually or in teams.
+They will have an opportunity to develop Open Science aspects in the projects that they either already have been working on, or want to develop in the near future.
+Mentors will be preferably selected within their own discipline, as PhD candidates will be eligible for 5 Discipline-related credits for their Doctoral Education Programme.

 ## OLS-4 for Turing

 Under the collaboration name **OLS-4 for Turing**, Open Life Science has partnered with [_The Turing Way_](https://github.com/alan-turing-institute/the-turing-way), a project within the [Tools, Practices and Systems Research Program](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems) in [The Alan Turing Institute](https://www.turing.ac.uk/).
 This partnership will offer training and mentoring to interested members from Turing and _The Turing Way_ communities to join the third cohort (OLS-4) individually or in teams.
 They will have an opportunity to develop Open Science aspects in the projects that they either already have been working on, or want to develop in the near future.
 Mentors will be preferably selected from The Alan Turing Institute but there will be a possibility to match projects with the right mentor from the broader cohort.
 The roles and benefits for the participants and the eligibility of proposed projects will be as described for our main program.

-## OLS-4 for EOSC-Life

-Open Life Science has received the [EOSC-Life Training grant (first round)](https://www.eosc-life.eu/news/4-projects-awarded-funding-within-first-training-open-call/), to train and mentor EOSC-RI members under the collaboration name **OLS-4 for EOSC-Life**.
-In the simplest terms, [EOSC-Life](https://www.eosc-life.eu/about/) is [13 European life science Research Infrastructures](https://www.eosc-life.eu/about/partners/) making their data FAIR (Findable, Accessible, Interoperable and Reusable) so that researchers can combine resources from multiple RIs for new research funded through our Open Calls and receive support through the variety of additional services we offer, including alignment with relevant standards and policies (GDPR, etc.).

-This program will provide a unique opportunity to individuals and teams in the RIs to integrate best practices for open and reproducible research in new or ongoing projects.
+This program will provide a unique opportunity to individuals and teams in these organisations to integrate best practices for open and reproducible research in new or ongoing projects.

 # Resources